danja/dog/docs/manual.md

 Alternately the program may be run in real time by pressing button 5.
 Pressing this button again will halt the program.

 The HALT opcode will terminate a program and wait for keyboard input before switching to Program mode and zeroing the program counter.

+#### Special Instructions

+* Pause

+If the instruction PAUSE is encountered in a program, the program will freeze at this point at display 'PAUSE...'.
+The flags and registers maynow be inspected.
+Pressing key 4 sets the program running again.

 #### Error Messages